Dashboard Design–Harvard Business School Online

-I’ve got this task when I worked at HBX-Harvard Business School at the UX team.
-This project was assigned to me when it is still from scratch.
-It was roughly wireframed by the director of the user experience.
-I was responsible for creating a nice-looking wireframe and well-designed UI for this dashboard.
-The content team and UX team has come out the content parts displaying on the dashboard, map, and the community page.
-After researching team needs and UX requirements, I started to design the UI and Wireframe.
+I was the wireframer, UX and UI designer.
+I was responsible for creating a nice-looking wireframe and well-visualized UI for this dashboard.
+The content team and UX team have come out with the content parts on the dashboard, map page, and the community page.